The Brazen Bull

 The woman introduced herself as Tadla Junia Paetina—Tadla, her own name—and offered her employment as her apprentice and assistant.
-She was tall and broad and the same colour as Valeria herself, and the way she held herself told the girl she belonged to no one.
+She was tall and broad and had skin the same colour as Valeria's, and the way she held herself told the girl she belonged to no one.

 The surgeon’s room was a refuge of blood and shadow in which Valeria learned physician sciences as if they were dark arts.
 People who entered, trembling, were soothed when Valeria laid her hands upon them.
 She was adept at administering herbs, and a fine hand with the scalpel, and as she worked at making shapes in skin and membrane, she let her resoluteness dilute her own seething self-hatred, although it never did leave.